aloubyansky/playground/README.md

 ## Platform project

 Quarkus platform is a project that brings various Quarkus extensions together aligning their dependency constraints to make sure they do not create conflicts for each other.
-This project does not include any code at this point but it does use tools that collect the original dependency contraints of each extension as an input and generates a [set of platform artifacts](https://quarkus.io/guides/platform#quarkus-platform-artifacts) that represent a platform build.
+This project does not include any code at this point but it does use tools that collect the original dependency constraints of each extension as an input and generates a [set of platform artifacts](https://quarkus.io/guides/platform#quarkus-platform-artifacts) that represent a platform build.

 ## Platform members